rogueleman/file-utils/README.md

 expected: all files from zip file will be renamed with _ in place of spaces

 Categories that can not be used together.
-If used the first one is used I    lowercase, uppercase
+If so the first one is used I    lowercase, uppercase
 II   underscore, space
 III  swap with any other